-Hannah Britton’s research focuses on gender and African politics, and she is currently finishing a book manuscript on state-society partnerships to end gender-based violence in South Africa.
-She continues to lead the Center for the Study of Injustice at the Institute for Policy & Social Research (http://ipsr.ku.edu/CSI/ ).
+Hannah Britton continues to lead the Center for the Study of Injustice at the Institute for Policy & Social Research (http://ipsr.ku.edu/CSI/ ).
 In this role, she directs the Anti-Slavery and Human Trafficking Initiative (http://ipsr.ku.edu/ASHTI/), two qualitative methods working groups, and a working group on gender-based violence.
-She also co-directs the Food Research Group with Dietrich Earnhart in the Department of Economics.
+She also co-directs the Food Research Group.

-Don Haider-Markel is chairing the department and published several co-authored articles on LGBT politics, gun politics (https://gunpolitics.blog/ ), and the politics of attributions (see https://www.researchgate.net/profile/Donald_Haider-Markel).
+Don Haider-Markel is chairing the department and published several co-authored articles on LGBT politics, gun politics, and the politics of attributions (see https://www.researchgate.net/profile/Donald_Haider-Markel).
 He co-authored The Remarkable Rise of Transgender Rights (University of Michigan Press), and has three other book projects underway; follow on twitter @dhmarkel

 Carolyn Johnson is teaching law courses in the department, including the ever popular course on constitutional law.

 Burdett Loomis is officially retired but is (happily for us) continuing to serve as an instructor to oversee the DC and Topeka intern programs (see https://www.researchgate.net/profile/Burdett_Loomis ).

 Patrick Miller has been continuing his research on the effects of partisan social identity and the psychological factors underlying attitudes toward transgender rights policies.
 He has also regularly appeared in media outlets such as the New York Times, the Washington Post, NPR, and the Kansas City Star commenting on politics.
 He tweets about politics and political science @pmiller1693